 Steps to clean small, inaccessible parts of glasses

-Over time, your glasses may experience a buildup of oil and dirt, which can sometimes cause a film on your eyeglasses, and while cleaning the small and inaccessible parts of the glasses may seem like a tedious taste at first, it is actually fairly simple.
+Over time, your glasses may experience a buildup of oil and dirt, which can sometimes cause a film on your eyeglasses.
+While cleaning the small and inaccessible parts of the glasses may seem like a tedious task at first, it is actually fairly simple.

 - 1. Use a soft bristle toothbrush

 - When learning how to clean these small parts, including the nose pads of glasses, just grab a soft-bristled toothbrush and lightly brush them.
-Make sure to never brush the lenses as it may cause scratches.
+Don’t brush the lenses as it may cause scratches.

-Maintenance is also a crucial component of promoting longevity of your eyeglasses that should not be skipped over.
+Maintenance is also a crucial component of promoting longevity of your eyeglasses that should not be skipped.

 - 2. Remove screws for metal frames